johnnymarquez/cloudflare-iac-dynamic-firewall/README.md

 For possible values on action, expression, and products, please refer to [Cloudflare Documentation](https://developers.cloudflare.com/firewall/).
-For the description field, ideally it should be composed of "actions:brand/description"
+For the description field, a personal preference is to include enough detail in the format ```actions:brand/description```

 ## Ruleset

-Dynamic Ruleset resource has the capability to automatically create new resources by just listing the as a list of objects into the ```tfvars/env``` file.
-With the given structure, the resource allows un unlimited number of rulesets with unlimited number of nested headers inside whichever ruleset created;
+Dynamic Ruleset resource has the capability to automatically create new resources by just listing them as a list of objects into the ```tfvars/env``` file.
+With the given structure, the resource allows un unlimited number of rulesets with unlimited number of nested headers inside whichever ruleset created.
 The following is an example structure that can increase according to the needs of the project.
-Although it's a recommended practice to maintain a clear organization of such items.
-When a different project/purpose for new rulesets is required, a new resource with the same approach would be better suited.
+However, as a good practice and to maintain a clear organization, the nested Rulesets should belong to the same purpose/project/subject.
+When your project requires a new kind of Releset, the generation of a new ```resource``` or ```terraform``` file would be better suited.

 ```
   {